-10.8 Social Media
+10.8 Social Media & A.I.

 - Students and parents must be judicious when posting to social media or the internet.
 Students and parents are not to share confidential information concerning BCS, its staff, students or parents. - Students and parents are accountable for what is posted online.
 Students and parents must not post commentary deemed to be proprietary, copyrighted, defamatory, libelous, obscene or posts that are contrary to the mission of BCS.
-If what is said or posted can be perceived as bullying, harassment or intimidation, it will have consequences. - Student behavior policies apply to online social media platforms.
+If what is said or posted can be perceived as bullying, harassment or intimidation, it will have consequences. - Student behavior policies apply to online social media platforms. - Use of AI to complete assignments of any type is prohibited unless expressly directed to do so by the classroom teacher.
+Violation of this policy will be considered Academic Dishonesty and will be subject to disciplinary action.

-10.9 Music/Dance Policy
+10.9 Music/Dance